 As the name suggests, this is a strangle done from the rear.
 It is a must-know move for law enforcement officers around the world.
 There’s a good reason for this – it works.
 The Rear Naked Choke is actually the highest percentage finish in MMA, as well as among the top moves in sports BJJ.
 IT is a blood choke, that puts pressure on the blood vessels on both sides of your neck, cutting out the oxygen supply to the brain.
 This results in the opponent going to sleep in a matter of seconds.
 This is great for self-defense purposes because you leave the opponent neutralized while unharmed.
 Good for avoiding legal trouble, isn’t it?

 Now, let’s say that the fight started off wrong and you end up on the bottom.
 Not just the bottom, but with you in the bottom of the mount.
 The mount is a reflexive position for untrained people, given its efficacy.
 But, as a BJJ practitioner, you know how to escape and turn the tables.

 Getting Out Of Mount

-Given that street fights are messy affairs, getting out of mount is most likely going to result with someone, or both of you, up on the feet.
-If you’re still the one on the bottom, in a disengaged scenario this time, turn to the technical stand up for help.
-A fundamental BJJ movement taught at white belt, it is a multiple use tool.
-First, you can safely keep distance with the extension of the free foot.
+Given that street fights are messy affairs, getting out of mount is most likely going to result in someone, or both of you, getting you up on the feet.
+If you’re still the one on the bottom, in a disengaged scenario this time, turn to the Technical Stand Up for help.
+A fundamental BJJ movement taught at the white belt is a multiple-use tool.
+First, you can safely keep your distance with the extension of the free foot.
 Secondly, the two opposite points of your body (arm and leg) that are in contact with the ground provide a quick route to the feet.